 Are you collecting customer satisfaction metrics from your channel partners and end-users?
 There might be gaps in your sales enablement, communication, and customer support that you don’t even know you have – but which jeopardize your long-term channel loyalty.

 As Marketing Communications Specialist, our email marketing and communications benchmarks are a huge part of how I’m graded on my performance and how I make design decisions for our loyalty marketing campaigns.

-One of the cool things about marketing through a rewards program is that the value proposition is already built in.
+One of the cool things about marketing through a rewards program is that the value proposition is already built-in.
 (If you’re not using your rewards program to market new products and promotions to your audience, you should be!).
-Our benchmarks are email generally extremely high – and as we work to improve on our own metrics, they are only getting higher.
+Our email benchmarks are extremely high – and as we work to improve on our own metrics, they are only getting higher.